michaelthatsit/mod/buttons/README.md

 # Buttons

 The buttons in this folder are [ISO-2025EFOG](https://github.com/efogdev/ISO-2025EFOG) compliant and are compatible with the mods that follow the standard.
+The shape and size are absolutely identical to the default Ploopy buttons.

 ## Spherical 5mm